-China Cruises: Unforgettable cruise in the orient
+China Cruises: Vast and Unforgettable

 The vast country of China boasts amazing diversity along with its fascinating history.
-Their languages, cultural practices and general way of life is what makes this nation so unique.
+The languages, cultural practices and general way of life are what makes this nation so unique.
 Along with the cultural attraction, the native scenery and massive cities never fail to impress and amaze visitors.
 While most China cruises visit larger cities along China’s coast, the shore tours and similar services allow passengers to explore so much more.

 Ports in China: China Cruise Destinations

 The immense city of Beijing is located in the north-western region and it is here that you will find many historic and cultural attractions.
 For those who are interested in visiting the famous Great Wall of China, many tours start in Beijing.
 Other popular sights in the city itself include Tiananmen Square, the Forbidden City and the Temple of Heaven.
 Due to its inland location, China cruises ships will dock at Tianjin International Cruise Home Port.
 This new facility is able to simultaneously berth two ships and passengers are able to obtain transfer information from their cruise line.